About

 STEP 1: Introduction

-To start you on your journey towards hearing accreditation, we will meet with you in person or online and perform a workplace assessment.
-You will also receive a login to the Hearing Hub, an online library of resources that your team can work through to learn how to support team members or customers who are Deaf or hard of hearing.
+To start your journey towards hearing accredition, you will meeti with our Programme Manager.
+You will also receive a login to Hearing Hub, an online library of resources that your team can work through to learn how to support team membres or customers who are Deaf and hard of hearing.

 STEP 3: Partial Accreditation